-- The Library needs to decide whether to construct an addition to the existing Rice building or to create a new facility on the site of KCC. - The Kittery Community Center may need to increasingly orient future programming to the growing senior population. - More substantial measures need to be taken to prepare for climate change and related rise in sea level. - Implementing the recommendations of the recently completed Athletics Field Study will address the needs for additional fields. - New school enrollment projections are needed in order to monitor potential future changes in student enrollment. - The Port Authority needs to develop a Strategic Plan to help explore ways to increase access and enjoyment of the water.
+- The Library needs to continue its redevelopment process in cooperation with the Town. - The Kittery Community Center may need to increasingly orient future programming to the growing senior population. - More substantial measures need to be taken to prepare for climate change and related rise in sea level. - The recommendations of the recently completed Athletics Field Study considers how to address the needs for additional fields. - New school enrollment projections are needed in order to monitor potential future changes in student enrollment. - The Port Authority needs to develop a Strategic Plan For continued management of waterfront uses.